CiscoDevNet/tr-05-aws-vpc-logs/use_case.md

 Please see the serverless relay module installation information [here](https://developer.cisco.com/codeexchange/github/repo/CiscoDevNet/tr-05-aws-vpc-logs).

 ## White Paper
 Please continue your reading in this [From Complex to Cohesive](https://www.cisco.com/c/en/us/products/collateral/security/white-paper-c11-744498.html) white paper.
-Also please read this [SecureX and Public Cloud: Amazon Web Services]( https://blogs.cisco.com/developer/securexaws01).

 ## Related Sandbox
 Currently there is no DevNet sandbox yet, however you can find all options to try out the [SecureX sandbox](https://developer.cisco.com/learning/tracks/SecureX)!
 Also, anyone can create a SecureX account for free.